 There are no sharp corners on the table, where a central sculpture lifts curved, wave-like shards of orange, red and yellow glass vertically, resembling flames.
+Instead, the seven lobes-shaped like tears, or flower petals-inscribe a gentle circular form.
+In each tear, Ivery has placed faces representative of a people or group she says Christian theology has historically deemed substandard.

-Instead, the seven lobes-shaped like tears, mental illness, the GLBT, the left ing sent the Japanese to internment camps, she says, is "intolerable."
+Using the Bible to exclude the deaf, African Americans, those with mental illness, the GLBT, the left-handed, women, and to excuse having sent the Japanese to internment camps, she says, is "intolerable."